Barun-Ojha/Task-Manager/README.md

 # Task Management REST API
-This is a back-end code repository.
-The front-end code repository can be found here: [https://github.com/pgmorgan/task-manager-api-frontend](https://github.com/pgmorgan/task-manager-api-frontend).

 This is a full featured Task Management REST API back-end built with Node.js and MongoDB.
 Features include: